evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 ## Drivetrain

-MG Cyberster AWD Long Range features an all-wheel drive system powered by two motors, one on each axle.
+The MG Cyberster AWD Long Range features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension